nap32/ohm/README.md

 Once Ohm is up-and-running, the proxy satisfies a powerful means to ingest browser traffic as persistent records into a data store.\
 \
 Without too much effort, using the database solution's tooling provides a local logging mechanism.\
-By leveraging existing knowledge of queries, you can quickly answer questions such as:\
+By leveraging existing knowledge of queries, you can quickly answer questions such as:

     * "What routes have I enumerated for this API?"
     * "How many services do I know about?"
     * "Do I know of any applications using this potentially problematic header?"
+    * "How do I make this POST request again - what form fields do I need?"

 Through consistent use, you'll build up more complete information over time without needing to maintain the traffic in notes or navigate intercepting proxy traffic history.\
 \
 This is not the only value that Ohm can provide, as the database's resulting collection of traffic records provides a flexible interface to streamline automation efforts.\
 Ohm is designed to avoid introducing undesirable domain-specific languages or interface definition languages and instead offer the flexibility for its users to leverage database solutions.\
-You can tailor your tooling to your specific use-case or workload - potential ideas to consider include:\
+You can tailor your tooling to your specific use-case or workload - potential ideas to consider include:

     * Using event triggers native to the database enables filtering of traffic containing plaintext credentials sent to your identity provider as logins occur.\
     * Using event triggers to filter traffic in response to a new push to the record's traffic array can allow you to drop documents in the collection you don't care about - like images, .js/.ts, google analytics, etc.\